Nintendo to post unexpected loss as Wii successor falters

-TOKYO Nintendo Co Ltd, the world's leading gaming company by machines sold, said it will post an operating loss for a second straight year as the sales of its Wii U, successor to the 100-million selling Wii, faltered.
+TOKYO Nintendo Co Ltd 7974.OS, the world's leading gaming company by machines sold, said it will post an operating loss for a second straight year as the sales of its Wii U, successor to the 100-million selling Wii, faltered.

 The grim outlook came even as a weaker yen provides a boost for a company that sells almost three quarters of its products outside Japan.